Notes from Kropotkin’s remarkable book Mutual Aid.

 Today.

-At the end of the book Kropotkin details the many institutions and practices remaining today which proceed in the communal ways which were the norm in medieval society.
+At the end of the book Kropotkin details the many institutions and practices remaining in his time which proceed in the communal ways which were the norm in medieval society.
 Good examples come from the Swiss villages.

 “Two-thirds of all the Alpine meadows and two-thirds of all the forests of Switzerland are until now communal land; and a considerable number of fields, orchards, vineyards, peat bogs, quarries, and so on, are owned in common.
 In the Vaud, where all the householders continue to take part in the deliberations of their elected communal councils, the communal spirit is especially alive.
 Towards the end of the winter all the young men of each village go to stay a few days in the woods, to fell timber and to bring it down the steep slopes tobogganing way, the timber and the fuel wood being divided among all households or sold for their benefit.
 These excursions are real fêtes of manly labour.
 On the banks of Lake Leman part of the work required to keep up the terraces of the vineyards is still done in common; and in the spring, when the thermometer threatens to fall below zero before sunrise, the watchman wakes up all householders, who light fires of straw and dung and protect their vine-trees from the frost by an artificial cloud.
 In nearly all cantons the village communities possess so-called Bürgernutzen— that is, they hold in common a number of cows, in order to supply each family with butter; or they keep communal fields or vineyards, of which the produce is divided between the burghers, or they rent their land for the benefit of the community… Switzerland is, however, by no means an exception in Europe, because the same institutions and habits are found in the villages of France, of Italy, of Germany, of Denmark.”